 As a result, LGND is one of the few biotech stocks out there that is actually profitable.
 Moreover, the steady stream of royalties has allowed the firm to build up a massive war chest of just under $1.4 billion in cash on its balance sheet.
 While it’s too early to talk about dividend potential, LGND could be on its way to initiating a payout in the future as more drugs hit pharmacy shelves using its technology.

 And yet, shares of LGND could be a massive bargain.
-After some hype has left the stock, investors can score shares about 30% below their year-aho levels.
+After some hype has left the stock, investors can score shares about 30% below their year-ago levels.

 Vertex Pharmaceuticals (VRTX)

 Dominating a disease can mean some big-time revenues for biotech stocks.
 When it comes to cystic fibrosis, Vertex Pharmaceuticals (NASDAQ:VRTX) is pretty much the only game in town.
-It’s three FDA-approved drugs — Kalydeco, Orkambi, and Symdeko — have a monopoly on the disease.
+Three of its FDA-approved drugs — Kalydeco, Orkambi, and Symdeko — have a monopoly on the disease.

 And the future is robust for Vertex as well.